msaroufim/newblog/_posts/2019-05-30-why-developers-should-also-be-pms.md

 Damn was I confused this time.
 I did not expect to hear the same job description especially after all the noise I made to switch in the first place.
 Again I followed the same framework I used to figure out what's an excellent dev

 1. What are the common good traits associated with Devs we were hiring?
-2. What are some of the characteristics of devs that get promoted the fastest
+2. What are some of the characteristics of the best devs/scientists I've met?

 The answer to that first question was relatively simple, performance on a programming interview.